CasellaJr/casellajr.github.io/_posts/2021-12-14-Paper-accepted,-meeting-with-Cavazzoni-(Leonardo)-and-non--iid--datasets.md

 Then, focusing on OpenFL, the developers uploaded a new version of the framework which contains also a jupyter notebook showing that fixing random seeds leads to the same result in both federated and non-federated cases.
 I ran the experiment on both CPU and CUDA, using the node1 of _lmancuso_ and I can confirm that it works.
 Here some values: non-federated case https://pastebin.com/MjD3eAB5 and OpenFL https://pastebin.com/KfuJCgjs

 Now, the problems of retrieving non-iid datasets fits well with another task that I was treating in these days.
 Roberto Esposito (assistant professor at UniTO) and Mirko Polato (researcher at UniTO) asked me to create a function that, taken whatever dataset (images or tabular datasets) returns one of the five non-iid settings (described in P. Kairouz et al., Advances and Open Problems in Federated Learning, 2009.) of the same dataset on which FL algorithms could be tested thoroughly.
 I implemented a simple function that can do this, and Mirko improved my work.
+The objectiva is to test their work, _Federated Adaboost_ using these datasets.

-Tomorrow I will follow a two-days workshop on HPC and Quantum Computing by CINECA https://youtu.be/0I6lv8bL0WM
+Tomorrow I will follow a two-days workshop on HPC and Quantum Computing by CINECA <a href="https://youtu.be/0I6lv8bL0WM"></a>

 I have also followed the European Pilot, an internation 4-years project on HPC and AI. https://eupilot.eu/